lukaskubanek/LoremIpsum/README.md

 | [dummyimage.com](http://dummyimage.com)   | `LoremIpsumPlaceholderImageServiceDummyImageCom`  |
 | [placekitten.com](http://placekitten.com) | `LoremIpsumPlaceholderImageServicePlaceKittenCom` |

-`LoremIpsum` offers wrapper methods for both platforms, the iOS and Mac OS X. See the examples below.
+`LoremIpsum` offers wrapper methods for both platforms, iOS and Mac OS X. See the examples below.

 Keep in mind that the images are downloaded synchronously.
-If you want to download them asynchronously, see the example projects in this repository.
+If you want to download them asynchronously, see the [example projects](/Examples/) in this repository.

 `LoremIpsum` doesn't support retina images yet.